lauralen/puzzle-game/README.md

 ## About

-Drag and drop puzzle game with Unsplash API implementation featuring custom puzzle image and size selection.
+Drag and drop puzzle game with Unsplash API implementation.

 ## Getting Started